Click on "Design" in the Menu to the left.

 For this tutorial the term 'visceral' means all organs except those in the dermis and skeletal muscles; we'll consider those to be 'somatic'.
 It is not the organ itself but rather specific cell types within the organ that are innervated.
 These cell types are:

 As in the parasympathetic division the cell bodies of the postganglionic neurons are clustered together to form ganglia.
 Similarly it is acetylcholine that is secreted onto these cell bodies by the terminals of the preganglionic neurons.
-The postganglionic neurons respond by secreting norepinephrine.
+The response of the postganglionic neurons is to secrete norepinephrine onto the individual cells that comprise the organ.

 Two chains of ganglia lie along each side, i.e. paravertebral, of the spinal cord --only one is shown in the entire model ... except in the cervical (neck) region.
 Each ganglion is a cluster of postganglionic cell bodies ( yellow circles).
 The nerve that links the ganglia into a chain consists of hundreds of preganglionic axons (orange lines) running up and down between the ganglia.
 The entire structure is called the ganglionic chain.

-The first insert shows a preganglionic axon exiting the spinal cord.
-In this illustration it does not synapse in the nearest ganglion but instead turns upward and passes through several other ganglia before finally synapsing in the top one.
-A postganglionic axon (dashed orange line) exits this ganglion to travel smooth muscle encircling a blood vessel.
+A detail of this situation is shown here where a preganglionic axon (solid orange line) exits the spinal cord.
+In this illustration it does not synapse in the nearest ganglion (yellow circle) but instead turns upward and passes through several other ganglia before finally synapsing in the top one.
+A postganglionic axon (dashed orange line) exits this ganglion to innervate smooth muscle cells encircling a blood vessel.
 We know that this blood vessel is within the body cavity (visceral) because the postganglionic axon goes directly from the ganglion to the target.
 The significance of this observation will become clear in the next section.

 The exception to the 'two neuron rule' is the innervation of the adrenal medulla shown in this insert There are no postganglionic neurons involved...there are only preganglionic neurons (orange).
 Their axons exit the cord, pass through the nearest sympathetic ganglion (yellow circle) of the chain, penetrate the cortex (i.e., outer most part) of the gland to terminate within the medulla (i.e., inner most part) of the gland.